jbutcher5/simple_status/README.md

 ## Config

 The default configuration can be found at `~/config.toml`.
+The config file must satisfy a `modules` and `seperator`.

 ### Modules

 Modules can either define a command to be executed and you the output as return value from the module or configure a built-in module.

-The config file must satisfy a `modules` and `seperator`.
+If no `built_in` or `command` is defined the name of the module would be use as the `built_in`.

 ``` toml
 modules = ["clock"]